NE Omaha

 One honest tradeoff: there is no full-service grocery store within walking distance of downtown.
 Most residents drive to Hy-Vee or Bakers in Midtown for weekly grocery runs.
 It's worth knowing before you fall in love with a unit.

 Most homes in Downtown are served by Omaha Public Schools (OPS), Nebraska's largest district — neighborhood elementary schools, multiple middle school pathways, and several high school options including magnet and career-focused programs.
-If schools are part of your decision, the full breakdown is in my Omaha School District Guide.
+What matters most in OPS is the specific school tied to your address, not the district average.

 Food & Local Anchors